Fragmon/klipper_max_flow_test/README.md

 Released under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.

 Inspired by Klipper's StallGuard implementation and the work of the [klipper_tmc_autotune](https://github.com/andrewmcgr/klipper_tmc_autotune) project.

 ---

+## Roadmap

+- **TMC2240 SG2/SpreadCycle path**: the chip supports both StallGuard engines on-chip.
+The plugin currently expects the SG4/StealthChop combination; users running `klipper_tmc_autotune` (default `sg4_thrs = 0` → SpreadCycle/SG2) need to either configure StealthChop manually for the test, or wait for the dedicated SG2 path on the TMC2240 (in progress).
+- Confirmed-tested markers for TMC2130 / TMC2660 (code path present, awaiting reports from users with that hardware).

+---